Rudy Santos: Early life and career

+Medical condition

+Santos was born with a parasitic twin.
+The undeveloped twin was attached to his chest, abdomen, and pelvis.
+It consisted of two additional arms, an extra leg, an undeveloped head with a partially formed ear and a patch of hair, an extra pair of nipples, and additional shoulders.
+The parasitic twin depended on Santos's body for its blood supply.

+Santos's own right leg was also severely deformed, ending in a stump at about knee height.
+Throughout his life, he walked with the aid of crutches.

+In 2008, at about age 55, Santos was examined by a Filipino surgeon who specialized in the separation of conjoined twins.
+Doctors determined that surgery to remove the parasitic twin was possible.
+After considering the operation, Santos chose not to proceed.
+He explained that after living with his twin for more than 50 years, he had become emotionally attached to it.

 Poverty and examination

 During the late 1980s, he retired himself into seclusion in Zamboanga City, plunging into ten years of extreme poverty.
 His wife and daughter joined him.
 He appeared in the television show Wish Ko Lang!.
 In the show, he was reunited with his wife, who served as a domestic helper in Manila.
 From the show, he gained a sari-sari store and a college scholarship for his daughter.
-In 2008, he was examined by a Filipino expert in separation of conjoined twins, and a removal surgery was deemed viable, but Santos ultimately rejected it, claiming that he had grown too attached to his twin during his life to have him removed.